The Backlash To Netflix Doc Ladies First Proves Misogynoir Is Alive & Well In Hip-Hop

 A day before the premiere of the Netflix documentary series Ladies First: A Story of Women in Hip-Hop, dream hampton tweeted, “It is not lost on me, for instance, that we’re dropping our series on women in hip-hop the day after [Tory Lanez] was sentenced for shooting Meg [The Stallion], one of hip-hop’s biggest stars or that the ‘culture’ has spent a lot of time trolling her, not the actual troll.”
 The filmmaker ended with,"Happened to Dee [Barnes] 30 years ago,”

 Dee Barnes is a pioneering musician and hip-hop journalist who experienced intense mistreatment by her peers in the music industry after she was physically assaulted by Dr. Dre in 1991.
 Her story unfolds in “What Have They Lost?,” episode 3 of the Netflix docuseries, and reveals the grotesque nature of misogynoir in hip-hop and how it impacts the women who champion the genre.
-The episode also features Drew Dixon, an influential A&R executive whose contributions to hip-hop were erased because of the alleged assault she experienced by Russell Simmons.
+The episode also features Drew Dixon, an influential A&R executive whose contributions to hip-hop were erased because of the alleged assault she says she experienced by Russell Simmons (Simmons vehemently denies the allegations).

 Advertisement